Factland/ic-jury/README.md

 type Data = record {
   kind: Kind;
   jurors: vec blob;
-  rand: opt blob; // Only present for Jury/Expand.
+  rand: opt blob; // Only present for Select/Expand.
-  jurors_index: nat32; // Only used for Jury/Expand.
+  jurors_index: nat32; // Only used for Select/Expand.
+  memo: blob;
 };
 type Block = record {
   // Certificate is signed by the NNS root key and contains the root of tree.